Breaking sound barriers: China’s earliest known sound recordings

 Recently, IU digitally preserved the 400 recordings with help from a National Endowment for the Humanities grant through its Media Digitization and Preservation Initiative.
 Now, these raw materials will be used in a global presentation, expected fall 2020, including an overview of the collection, its various components, and a biography of Laufer.
 Additionally, a bilingual print publication with accompanying CDs will offer an additional format to increase scholarly engagement.

+Prior to digitization efforts, geographical barriers limited both discovery and access to the sound recordings.
 Housed in Bloomington, Indiana, the cylinders are located over 7,000 miles from Beijing and Shanghai, where multiple Chinese institutes are now discussing organizing symposiums and scholarly meetings related to the First Recordings project and outcomes.

 Xiaoshi Wei, grant project assistant, has conducted research on sound archives in China, and it points clearly to the importance of making these recordings available for listening and study.
 He said, “In most Chinese and English scholarly writings, scholars have pointed to Sun Jüxian’s 1904 recording of ‘Jü Ding Guan Hua’ to be the earliest recordings ever made in China.
 It is well documented that the Laufer Collection was recorded three years earlier.”